Interface SocketConnection

 getLastIOTime

-long getLastIOTime()Returns the last time any data was sent over this connection, either incoming or outgoing, as returned bySystem.currentTimeMillis()
+long getLastIOTime()Returns the last time any data was sent over this connection, either incoming or outgoing, as returned bySystem.currentTimeMillis().- Returns:

 - The last time any data was sent over this connection in milliseconds